-Sometimes, you forget to ask important questions when you travel …like “How do I catch the bus?”
+Sometimes, I forget to ask important questions when I travel …like “How do I catch the bus?”

 When the only boy waiting for the bus alongside me, boarded a passing bus using a “run and hop” method, I started to feel uneasy.
 Catching a country bus wasn’t a passive sport!

-After some time chatting with Sanju and meeting his press, I hailed and boarded my bus!
+After some time chatting with Sanju, I hailed and boarded my bus!
 Over-crowded with passengers, I had to hold onto the side rail to keep from spilling out!

-I call this the “Nepalese Singing Bus” and at the cost of 25Rs (a little under a 25 cents USD), I don’t know why I didn’t try this sooner!
-The driver section of the cab is decorated with fake garlands and hanging cha-chas, which jiggle a dance to the bumps and grinds of the bus’s Bolly-roading.
+All the festive decoration you see on the outside front of the buses, continues inside the bus too and is accompanied with Bollywood music blaring from loudspeakers!
+I call this the “Nepalese Singing Bus” and at the cost of 25Rs (a little under a 25 cents USD), I don’t know why I didn’t try this sooner.
+The driver section of the cab is decorated with garlands and hanging cha-chas, which jiggle a dance to the bumps of Bolly-roading.
 Additional cushion seats and an open view of the road are available in the front cab with the driver too.

 Whip around to the back and you’ll see a sea of beautiful brown faces clothed in an array of colorful saris, bangled hands and fez-like cloth hats staring wide-eyed back at you.
 It’s both, a beautiful and curious sight for a foreign traveler like me to see.

 The average Nepalese male ranges under five feet tall in height, while the women average four feet.